-Mount Mary University’s Promise Program is a federally funded program that provides academic, career and financial support to 140 first-generation and low-income college students each year.
-The program supports students to remain in good academic standing, persist in college and graduate with a bachelor’s degree.
+Create opportunities for success.
+Mount Mary University’s Promise Program is a federally funded TRIO Student Support Services program that provides academic, career and financial support to 140 first-generation and limited-income college students each year.
+The program provides holistic support to help students remain in good academic standing, persist in college, and graduate with a bachelor’s degree.

 Benefits of the Promise Program

 Established in 2010, the Promise Program provides the following academic and social support services:

 - Academic advising—Regularly meet with an academic coach to ensure proper course selection and completion of degree requirements, as well as assistance creating and monitoring academic, career and personal goals.

 - Academic and social skills workshops—Workshops each semester focus on topics such as time management, study techniques, resume and cover letter writing, stress management and self-care.

 - Career development—Explore major and career options, identify job shadow opportunities, perform mock interviews and write resumes and cover letters.

 - Financial literacy information and training—Get assistance with financial aid planning and scholarship searches, as well as attend interactive informational sessions about managing personal budgets and other financial literacy topics.

 - Advanced degree planning—Work with Promise Program staff to identify potential graduate schools and programs, prepare for entrance exams, and navigate graduate-level admission and financial aid processes.

 - Cultural and educational enrichment—Enhance self-awareness and increase your sense of belonging through community-building activities with other students.